For Authors and Illustrators

 Here are some examples.
 There are many more.

 The Feast of Words at Coonabarabran High.
-This is a writer’s festival in its 12th year in 2021.
+This is an annual writer’s festival.
 They invite the feeder primary schools to attend for part of it.
 Three days in July.
 It is free for the feeder schools to attend and for all our students.
 It is funded through Equity funding and have accessed grants from the Copyright Agency and Foundation for Rural & Regional Renewal in the past.

 Cherrybrook Technology High School, NSW – annual Year 7 Literary Festival – school only.
 Kids pay a capped amount, and the library subsidises it.
 In 2020 – total of 13 presenters: 3 poets, 3 illustrators, 5 authors and 2 authors/illustrators.
 Kids go to different sessions.
 They each have at least one workshop with an author, poet, and illustrator (total of 4 workshops).
 There are also general presentations to half the year group and one to the whole year group.